 They would then want to choose at least these data fields: Student FirstName, Student Last Name, Instructor First Name, Instructor Last Name, Course Name, and Appointment Type.
 Basically, by selecting these fields the report would show who the student was scheduled to, for which course, and how long they spent there.

 Other fields could be added as well, depending on what data the school wants to see in the report.
-If attendance types are also being used as an indicator for what AI is, for example, an admin would add the Attendance Description field, and likely choose to add that attendance type under Data Filters.
+If attendance types are also being used as an indicator for what accelerated instruction is, for example, an admin would add the Attendance Description field, and likely choose to add that attendance type under Data Filters.

 See an example of the data fields are set up for a report in the image below.

-Once the admin has added all of the data fields, they could export the data from here by selecting ‘Save’ at the bottom of the page, and then ‘Export’ and ‘Download.’
+Once the admin has added all of the data fields, they need to select ‘Save’ at the bottom of the page.
 Saving the data definition will allow an admin to edit it in the future, and keep exporting it again and again, without recreating it.
+Then, back on the Export Data page, they can select Actions next to that report, and then ‘Export’.
+The report will be downloaded as a CSV file.

 This report could be printed, or imported to another source.
 Specifically if a school runs a report for each appointment type, it would be easy to add the minutes.
 The data filters can be used to make reports even more specific, for example only viewing students in a specific graduation year, on a specific day.